Work From Home Gifts for Remote Employees

 Long before the global pandemic, remote working was a growing trend.
-It is entirely possible though, that the coronavirus has exposed you to the unique challenges that come with managing a remote workforce for the very first time.
-If so, then you might be scratching your head wondering how on earth to keep people you can't see and interact with directly motivated and engaged.
+It is entirely possible, though, that the coronavirus has exposed you to the unique challenges of managing a remote workforce for the first time.
+If so, you might be scratching your head, wondering how to keep people you can't see and interact with directly motivated and engaged.

-If you've been asking those types of questions, then this article will help, both in the here and now, and long after future pandemics, because one thing's for certain; going forward, remote working is only going to become more common, not less.
+If you've been asking those types of questions, then this article will help, both in the here and now and long after future pandemics, because one thing's for certain: in the future, remote working is only going to become more common, not less.

 How to Engage a Remote Employee